n00b69/woa-polaris/guide/1-partition.md

 ```

 #### Resizing userdata
-> Replace $ with the number of the userdata partition
+> Replace $ with the number of the userdata partition, which should be 21
 >
 > If it asks you if you are okay with data loss, type yes
 ```cmd